Quentin Tarantino's unrealized projects: Untitled John Brown biopic

-Untitled 1930s gangster project
+Untitled 1930s-set gangster film

-Tarantino first teased at the Morelia International Film Festival in Mexico back in 2009 about possibly doing a crime film in the style of a 1930s Warner Bros-type gangster film; nothing came from this since then.
+Tarantino first teased at the Morelia International Film Festival in Mexico back in 2009 about possibly doing a crime film in the style of a 1930s Warner Bros.-type gangster film; nothing came from this since then.

-Hostel: Part III

-In the 2000s, Tarantino acted as an executive producer for Eli Roth's films Hostel and Hostel: Part II.
-In July 2009, Roth confirmed that he would not be directing Hostel: Part III and Tarantino also did not return as an executive producer.

-Untitled Howard Hawks-style project
+Untitled screwball comedy

 Tarantino had expressed interest in making a screwball romantic comedy film in the vein of Howard Hawks films that would've starred two A-list leads.
 No other news updates have emerged since.

 2010s

-Untitled medieval project
+Untitled medieval film

 In January 2010, Tarantino announced that his next film, after Inglourious Basterds, will be a medieval film.
 He offered a role to Helen Mirren as a foul-mouthed monarch.
 The film was to retain Tarantino's signature traits, bloody violence and foul language, and was to be set in England's Middle Ages.
 Mirren had previously played a queen in 2006's The Queen as Queen Elizabeth II and was willing to play a monarch yet again.
 Although she was interested in the role, no other updates have emerged from this project, and his follow-up film to Inglourious was Django Unchained.